At Primary Health Network, we are offering the Moderna vaccine for those 18+ and the Pfizer vaccine for children ages 5–11.

-Two doses of the Moderna COVID vaccine are currently required.
+Two doses are required.
 When we call to schedule your first vaccine with us, we will also schedule you for your second dose.
-You must have it a specific number of days after the first dose (Moderna vaccine: 26–30 days).
+You must receive the second dose 26-30 days after the first dose.

 Those considered to be immunocompromised include people who:

 There is no cost to receive the COVID-19 vaccine.
 If you have insurance, we will bill an administration fee to your insurance company.
 However, this does not result in any out of pocket cost for you.

 The third dose is exactly that - an additional dose of the vaccine for some immunocompromised individuals to help them generate a stronger immune response similar to what most people get with just two doses.

 A booster dose is given to people whose immune response has weakened over time.
 According to the CDC, immunity from some vaccines can wear off, and at that time, a booster dose would be required.
 The dosage may be different than what people first received.

 If you are experiencing a medical emergency, please call 911 or go to your nearest emergency room.

 If you are experiencing a psychiatric emergency, please call 911 or contact the National Suicide Prevention Lifeline 1-800-273-TALK